zacharyc/blog/content/city-guides/newport-ri.md

 ### [Sail Newport](https://sailnewport.org)

 This is the public sailing center in Newport.
 This town has long been famous for the amount of sailing that goes on here.
 This is the best place to learn sailing.
 They have a fleet of J22’s that you can learn on and then rent after to go out whenever you want.
 Becoming a member is about 100 dollars a year and totally worth it if you go more than three times in a summer.

+### The Cliff Walk

+This is a walk around the Cliffs around Newport.
+It starts just north of Eastons (first) Beach, and walks along the coast for about 7 miles.
+The first part is a paved path and pretty easy to walk.
+Dogs welcome.
+Part of it is currently under repair, but still worth doing.
+You get to see many different mansions.
+It ends at Rejects Beach, a gorgeous spot.

+It is not a loop so you need to figure out if you are going out and back or walking back on Bellview.

 ### Beaches